MvPorcalla/Reincarnation_Diary/README.md

 - **Email:** digitalmelvs@gmail.com
 - **GitHub:** [MvPorcalla](https://github.com/MvPorcalla)

-For any issues or feedback, feel free to open a [GitHub Issue](https://github.com/yourusername/Reincarnation_Diary/issues).
+For any issues or feedback, feel free to open a [GitHub Issue](https://github.com/MvPorcalla/Reincarnation_Diary/issues).

 ---

 # 🤝 Contributions

 Contributions, suggestions, and improvements are always welcome!
-Feel free to fork the project and open a pull request.
+Feel free to fork this project and submit a pull request.
+All contributions are appreciated!